goto-vulture/Bioinformatics_Textmining/README.md

 To make the implementation simple, the in and output will be created in a simple way.
 The name of the input files will be passed trough CLI parameter and the results will be represented as JSON file.

+If available the program uses SSE and AVX2 extensions, if the host support these extensions.
+As fallback, whether a support is not available or not detectable, portable C code is used.

 ### Used libraries

 - *argparse*: Simple and powerful CLI parser.
 Here available on [GitHub](https://github.com/cofyc/argparse).